paulgavrikov/CNN-Filter-DB/README.md

 ![Poster](./assets/cvpr22_poster_cnnfilterdb_min.png)

-> **⚠ Note**
+## ⚠ News
+**11/2022:** We published a follow-up paper on our previous observations of medical imaging models at MedNeurIPS'22: https://arxiv.org/abs/2210.13799

-> We have received interest of many individuals in using the metrics we propose in our paper to better understand CNN training.
+**07/2022:** We have received interest of many individuals in using the metrics we propose in our paper to better understand CNN training.
 Therefore, we have released a torch library here: https://github.com/paulgavrikov/torchconvquality

 ## Versions